Ingredients Explained: SPF – What should you be looking for?

 As we all know the sun produces Ultraviolet (UV) waves – these are like the rays of light except we can’t see them and they have the ability to be absorbed by our skin.
 Most of these rays are filtered by the ozone layer so we only get a very small fraction (we couldn’t survive without this!), however, some of the rays which do reach us are absorbed by our cells and disrupt our DNA.

 Our skin is protected by a substance called melanin, this is a protein pigment produced by cells which stops the waves from being absorbed.
 When we are exposed to the sun, we produce more melanin, which in turn gives us a tan.
 However, too much exposure results in DNA damage, the DNA gets disrupted by the waves making it unstable.
 This can result in freckles, moles, premature ageing, growths and even cancer.
+Should you be worried about disrupted DNA due to increased sun exposure it would be a wise idea to see your local healthcare professional or find one by looking at various location services through this website and others.

 There are several types of UV rays, however the two we are concerned with are UVA and UVB.
 UVA does not damage the DNA directly, but through producing other substances which harm it and the collagen in the cell which results in premature ageing, whereas UVB causes direct DNA damage which results in the skin burning.
 Luckily, we can do something to protect ourselves from both of these!